COVID-19: Library Information

 Can I return books to library book drops?

 Library book drops are open, you can return your materials.
 Please note, returned items will be quarantined for three days before being checked in.
+Because of this, it may take up to five days for an item to appear as "returned" on your account.
+But don't worry - there are no fines or late fees right now.

 What if I have a hold ready for pickup?